-You might be surprised to learn that the average person uses social media for two hours and 35 minutes every day.
+The average person uses social media for two hours and 24 minutes every day.
 That’s over five years of your life spent scrolling, posting, and liking.
-Given social media has become so ingrained in daily life, it's really no wonder that it is now a potential source of tension and conflict in relationships.
+Given that social media has become so ingrained in daily life, it's really no wonder that it is now a potential source of tension and conflict in relationships.

 “Social media is a double-edged sword,” says Leslie Shore, communication expert, professor, and author of Listen to Succeed.
 That’s because social media allows for quick and efficient communication, but it also changes the way people interact with one another.
 “Sometimes that’s great, and sometimes it’s not,” Shore says.
 While there are no set rules for how to navigate social media when in a relationship (or when single, for that matter), there are definitely some key takeaways that could help you and your S.O.